tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 - Allow application-determined transaction priority.
 - Allow efficient concurrent reads and writes.
 - Allow block proposers to reap transactions efficiently by priority.
-- Maintain a fixed mempool capacity by transaction size or count and evict lower priority transactions to make room for higher priority transactions.
+- Maintain a fixed mempool capacity by transaction size and evict lower priority transactions to make room for higher priority transactions.
 - Allow transactions to be gossiped by priority efficiently.
 - Allow operators to specify a maximum TTL for transactions in the mempool before they're automatically evicted if not selected for a block proposal in time.